XPping/yolov3-faceDetect/README.md

 COCO database

 # Model
-We use yolov3 pretrained in COCO databse to implement face detect in FDDB database.
+We use yolov3 pretrained in COCO databse to implement face detection in FDDB database.
-We change the 255 of YOLOLayer output which turned out to be 255(3*(1+4+num_class=80)=255) to 18, in face detect num_class=1.
+We change the 255 of YOLOLayer output which turned out to be 255(3*(1+4+num_class=80)=255) to 18, in face detection num_class=1.

 # Attention
 1. We load dataset information from ArgumentParser instead of coco.data.